 Magnesium- plays an important role in cell health and is an active component in more than 300 biochemical reactions within the body.
 Health benefits of magnesium include: maintaining normal muscle and nerve function, keeping the heart rhythm steady, supports a healthy immune system, and helps to keep your bones strong.
 Magnesium also helps regulate blood sugar levels, promotes normal blood pressure, and is known to be involved in energy metabolism and protein synthesis.
 There is also interest in the role that magnesium plays in preventing and managing hypertension, cardiovascular disease, diabetes and cancer development.
 Food sources of magnesium include green vegetables (such as spinach, beans, and peas), nuts and seeds, and whole unrefined grains.

-Optimal levels of magnesium can be achieved through supplementation, or transdermally by taking a bath in 2 cups of Epson salts or by applying magnesium oil to the skin.
-Taking oral magnesium may temporarily alkalize stomach acid so it is best to take it on an empty stomach so that you don’t interrupt the digestion process.
-Acceptable forms of magnesium supplements include Magnesium Glycinate, or Magnesium L-Threonate.
+Optimal levels of magnesium can be achieved through supplementation, or with transdermal application by taking a bath in 2 cups of Epson salts or by applying Magnesium Oil to the skin.
+Taking oral magnesium may temporarily alkalize the stomach acids so it is best to take it on an empty stomach so that you don’t interrupt the digestion process, close to bedtime is actually preferable as it will help you to relax and sleep well.
+Acceptable forms of magnesium supplements include Magnesium Glycinate or Magnesium L-Threonate.

-For those with restless leg syndrome- this is actually a symptom of magnesium deficiency.
-You could supplement with 400 milligrams of magnesium glycinate twice a day on an empty stomach and soaking in epsom salt baths.
+- For those with restless leg syndrome- this is actually a symptom of magnesium deficiency.
+You could supplement with 400 milligrams of magnesium glycinate twice a day on an empty stomach and by soaking in an epsom salt bath regularly.
 Your symptoms should subside within 2 to 3 weeks.

 Selenium – is protective against many types of cancers, promotes apoptosis (cancer cell death), is a powerful antioxidant and improves quality of life during aggressive cancer therapies such as chemotherapy and radiaiton.
 According to P.D.
 Whanger (professor of agricultural chemistry), nearly 200 animal studies have been conducted to evaluate the effects of super-nutritional levels of selenium on experimental carcinogenesis using chemical, viral, and transplantable tumor models.
 Two thirds of the studies found that high levels of selenium reduced the development of tumors at least moderately (14-35% compared to controls) and, in most cases, significantly (by more than 35%) (Whanger 1998).
 Selenium supplementation of 200 mcg daily can reduce a man’s risk of developing prostate cancer by 69%.
 Additionally a woman taking a 200 mcg daily dose of selenium would reduce her risk of developing breast cancer by 82%.
 Furthermore, selenium has been shown to virtually eliminate the cancer threat posed by the BRCA1 mutation.
 According to the following study: “The frequency of chromosome breaks was greatly reduced following 1 to 3 months of oral selenium supplementation (mean, 0.63 breaks per cell versus 0.40; P < 10(-10)).
 The mean level of chromosome breaks in carriers following supplementation was similar to that of the noncarrier controls (0.40 versus 0.39).
 Read this study here: http://www.ncbi.nlm.nih.gov/pubmed/?term=15894690.